zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 makes Equation 15.28 fully dimensionless.
 Additionally, in the operator notation, Equations 15.20 and 15.28 are formally identical.
 As a result, both formulations can be written as the Born series of Equation 14.20, and thus produce the same fields.
 This completes the proof of the scale invariance property of electromagnetic scattering.

-(Consider Stratton's proof, p.
-488)
+[Evgenii: Consider Stratton's proof, p.
+488]

 ### Optical Cross-Section Theorem